Graffiti in Russia: Media

+In 2026, the project expanded further with the release of a specialized graffiti comic book titled Tales of Mad Bombers (Issue 1), adapting the aesthetics of classic train bombing into a graphic novel format.

 Other cases

 There is a Russian graffiti artist named Pavel 183 (also nicknamed "The Russian Banksy") whose murals have been compared to Banksy's work.
 Pavel 183's pieces in the Moscow area share similarities with Banksy's in that they appear on median dividers, walls, bridges, and mixed media installations.
 Pavel 183 died of unknown causes on April 1, 2013.

 Vova Chernyshev and his friends created a series of tram graffiti pieces in Nizhny Novgorod in their local train yard.

 Scholarly Work on Graffiti in Russia

 Scholarly works on Russian graffiti include Alexis Lerner's book Post-Soviet Graffiti: Free Speech in Authoritarian States (2025), Igor Ponosov's Russian Urban Art: History and Conflicts (2018), and John Bushnell's Moscow Graffiti: Language and Subculture (1990).